mcfongtw/minikube-autoscaler-tutorial/README.md

 * kubernetes (**fixed v1.8.5**)

 # Command Line Tool
-There is a `operate` provided to operate the Ansible playbook.
+There is a `operate` script provided to operate over the Ansible playbook.
 Here is the example usage
 ```bash
 >$./operate
 Usage: ./operate {play|check} {playbook-file}